Lepton-flavour-violating tau decays from triality: SMEFT

 where we do not explicitly specify the flavour indices.
 In case flavour indices are important, they are written as subscripts in the order of the fermion flavours in the operators, e.g.~$C^{ll}_{abcd}$ is the Wilson coefficient of operator $(\bar L_a \gamma_\mu L_b)(\bar L_c \gamma^\mu L_d)$.

 The electroweak singlet models lead to

 where we removed equivalent Wilson coefficients and only keep one of the equivalent flavour combinations.
 For the electroweak triplet models we find

-As lepton triality protects the flavour structure of the operators, no operator violating lepton triality is generated by renormalization group corrections.
-Thus in this analysis we neglect renormalization group corrections.
+As lepton triality protects the flavour structure of the operators, no operator violating lepton triality is generated by renormalisation group corrections.
+Thus in this analysis we neglect renormalisation group corrections.